certtools/intelmq-tutorial/vm-description.md

 No authentication is required to send mails via SMTP at default port 25.
 TLS and STARTTLS are not supported.

-A simple webmail interface (rainloop) is available via the local webserver at `http://localhost:8080/webmail/`.
-Login is possible with for example `user@localhost` or `intelmq@localhost` and the passwords as described above.
+A simple webmail interface is available via the local webserver at `http://localhost:8080/roundcube/`.
+Login is possible with for example `user` or `intelmq` and the passwords as described above.
-Any other local mail program can be used to access the mails in mbox format in `/var/mail/`.
+Any other local mail program can be used to access the mails in Maildir format in `~/Maildir`.

 ## RabbitMQ